The Scientist—March 1, 2012

 Right now, DesJardins’s registry holds more than 1,000 joints, including some 600 knees.
 As the registry grows, he’ll be able to perform “larger studies to investigate material or design performance.”

 Such studies require many retrieved implants.
 Other programs across the country are working to establish common collection procedures and to encourage collaboration.
+Hospital for Special Surgery in New York City houses the largest trove in the world, with more than 20,000 retrieved implants collected since 1977.

 "John understands he’ll never catch up to us; we’ll always have more implants than he does,” says Timothy Wright, director of Hospital for Special Surgery’s Mary and Fred Trump Institute for Implant Analysis.
 But with such long-term, large-scale research projects, every bit helps.
 “There’s a lot of work for all of us, trust me,” he says.

-Read the full story at the-scientist.com.
+This story originally appeared at the-scientist.com.

 212.606.1197